nicoverbruggen/phpmon/README.md

 <p align="center"><img src="./docs/logo.png" alt="PHP Monitor Logo" width="500px" /></p>

 **PHP Monitor** (or *phpmon*) is a lightweight macOS utility app that runs on your Mac and displays the active PHP version in your status bar.
-It's tightly integrated with [Laravel Valet](https://github.com/laravel/valet), so <u>you need to have it set up before you can use this app</u> (consult the FAQ below with info about how to set up your environment).
+It's tightly integrated with [Laravel Valet](https://github.com/laravel/valet), so <u>you need to have it set up if you want to use all of the functionality of the app</u> (consult the FAQ below with info about how to set up your environment).

 <img src="./docs/screenshot.jpg" width="1280px" alt="phpmon screenshot (menu bar app)"/>